HANDA OPERA ON SYDNEY HARBOUR

 Take a harbourside setting with an unrivalled view of the famous Sydney skyline.
 Build a pop-up opera house, complete with bars, restaurants and tiered seating.
 Add a monumental set, colourful, eye-catching costumes, spectacular dance and an explosion of fireworks, and you’ve got a night like no other.

 This is Handa Opera on Sydney Harbour: the cultural event of the year.
-At sunset, gather with friends over a glass of something sparkling and a sumptuous Spanish meal before settling back to enjoy our vivacious, vivid production of Bizet’s Carmen.
+At sunset, gather with friends over a glass of something sparkling and a sumptuous Spanish meal before settling back to enjoy our vivacious, vivid production of Bizet’s Carmen as dusk settles over the harbour.

 Powerful voices sing those famous Spanish tunes, filling the night air with Spanish rhythms and fiery passion.
 Soldiers patrol, factory girls seduce shamelessly, glittering bullfighters parade and dancers pirouette their way across the stage as the captivating Carmen walks fearlessly towards a fate written in the cards.